alfonsodg/sboty/README.md

 Notes
 -----

-You can copy or modify the chatbot_gtalk_setup.py to accomodate to any service.
+You can copy or modify the chatbot_gtalk_setup.py to accommodate to any service.
 Nowadays most messaging services use the xmpp protocol, so it should be simple to accommodate other providers.